The 20 Best Leber Congenital Amaurosis Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Katherine Uyhazi is an Ophthalmologist in Philadelphia, Pennsylvania.
+Katherine Uyhazi is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Uyhazi is rated as an Elite provider by MediFind in the treatment of Leber Congenital Amaurosis.
-Her top areas of expertise are Leber Congenital Amaurosis, Sorsby Fundus Dystrophy, Choroideremia, and Cone Rod Dystrophy Amelogenesis Imperfecta.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Leber Congenital Amaurosis, Sorsby Fundus Dystrophy, Choroideremia, and Stargardt Macular Degeneration.
+Dr. Uyhazi is board certified in Ophthalmology, 2019.
 Dr. Uyhazi is currently accepting new patients.

 Elite in Leber Congenital Amaurosis